heathermiller/dist-prog-book/chapter/8/big-data.md

 The communication graph is acyclic, so if given immutable inputs, the computation result should remain same regardless of the sequence of failures.
 When a vertex fails, the job manager will either get notified or receive a heartbeat timeout and then the job manager will immediately schedule to re-execute the vertex.

 *Comparison with FlumeJava*
 Both support multiple inputs/outputs for the computation nodes.
-The big difference is that FlumeJava still exploits the MapReduce approach to read from/write to disks between stages, where Dryad has option to do in-memory transmission.
+The big difference is that FlumeJava still exploits the MapReduce approach to reading from/writing to disks between stages, where Dryad has the option to do in-memory transmission.
 This leaves Dryad a good position to do optimization like re-using in-memory data.
 In the other hand, Dryad has no optimizations on the graph itself.

-*Compared with MapReduce, Dryad can specify an arbitrary DAG that have multiple number of inputs/outputs and support multiple stages.
-Also it can have more channels and boost the performance when using TCP pipes and shared-memory.
-But like writing a pipeline of MapReduce jobs, Dryad is a low-level programming model and hard for users to program, thus a more declarative model - DryadLINQ  {%cite yu2008dryadlinq --file big-data %} was created to fill in the gap.
-It exploits LINQ, a query language in .NET and automatically translates the data-parallel part into execution plan and passed to the Dryad execution engine.*

 ### 1.1.4 Spark

 Spark  {%cite zaharia2010spark --file big-data %} is a fast, in-memory data processing engine with an elegant and expressive development interface which enables developers to efficiently execute machine learning, SQL or streaming workloads that require fast iterative access to datasets.
-Its a functional style programming model (similar to DryadLINQ) where a developer can create acyclic data flow graphs and transform a set of input data through a map - reduce like operators.
-Spark provides two main abstractions - distributed in-memory storage (RDD) and parallel operations (based on Scala’s collection API) on data sets high performance processing, scalability and fault tolerance.
+It is a functional style programming model (similar to DryadLINQ) where a developer can create acyclic data flow graphs and transform a set of input data through a map - reduce like operators.
+Spark provides two main abstractions: distributed in-memory storage (RDD) and parallel operations (based on Scala’s collection API) on data sets with high-performance processing, scalability, and fault tolerance.

-*Distributed in-memory storage - Resilient Distributed Data sets :*
+*Distributed in-memory storage - Resilient Distributed Data sets*

-RDD is a partitioned, read only collection of objects which can be created from data in stable storage or by transforming other RDD.
-It can be distributed across multiple nodes (parallelize) in a cluster and is fault tolerant(Resilient).
+RDD is a partitioned, read-only collection of objects which can be created from data in stable storage or by transforming other RDD.
+It can be distributed across multiple nodes (parallelize) in a cluster and is fault tolerant(resilient).
 If a node fails, an RDD can always be recovered using its lineage; the DAG of computations performed on the source dataset.
-A RDD is stored in memory (as much as it can fit and rest is spilled to disk) and is immutable - It can only be transformed to a new RDD.
-These transformations are deferred; that means they are built up and staged, and aren't actually applied until an action is performed on an RDD.
-Thus, it's important to note that while one might have applied many transformations to a given RDD, some resulting transformed RDD may not be materialized even though one may hold a reference to it.
+An RDD is stored in memory (as much as it can fit and rest is spilled to disk) and is immutable - It can only be transformed to a new RDD.
+These transformations are deferred; that means they are built up and staged and are not actually applied until an action is performed on an RDD.
+Thus, it is important to note that while one might have applied many transformations to a given RDD, some resulting transformed RDD may not be materialized even though one may hold a reference to it.

-The properties that power RDD with the above mentioned features :
+The properties that power RDD with the above-mentioned features:
 - A list of dependencies on other RDD’s.
 - An array of partitions that a dataset is divided into.
 - A compute function to do a computation on partitions.